-- You will be accompanied by people with many years of experience in the fields of innovation, agile working practices and sustainability.
+- Be accompanied by people with many years of experience in the fields of innovation, agile working practices and sustainability.

-- You will receive invaluable inspiration from experts in the fields of new mobility, architecture, sustainability, and others.
+- Encounter invaluable inspiration from experts in the fields of architecture, green energy, new mobility and others.

-- You will be taught about new methods and tools.
+- Be taught about new methods and tools.

-- You will receive a fair remuneration for your efforts.
+- Receive a fair remuneration for your efforts.

 What motivates us…

-When we were designing this website, we had many thoughts buzzing around in our heads.
-We have shown a few here...
-What are your thoughts?
+While designing this website, we had many thoughts buzzing in our heads.
+Some you can find here… What are your thoughts?

 We are the heart and brain of the QLab:

 Boris Gloger, the maestro of agile working.
-He puts his heart and soul into the establishment of forms of learning which empower school-children to learn proactively and organise themselves as well as to ask the right questions.
+He puts his heart and soul into the establishment of forms of learning that empower school children to learn proactively and organize themselves and ask the right questions.

 Boris is an organization developer, a management consultant and he is not afraid of making visionary ideas become a reality.
 As a passionate cyclist and train traveler, he is convinced that we can create a sustainable future through appropriate mobility solutions.